 Rain, a steamy shower, a swimming pool – keep away from all water for at least six hours after a spray tan.

+If you’re a spray tan therapist looking to achieve a perfect golden glow for each and every client, enrol on the Certificate in Spray Tanning at Australian Beauty School.
 Our courses are created by industry professionals and can be completed from home in your own time.
 We provide all of the know-how you need to take your spray tan skills to the next level.